mikezupper/livepeer-ai-job-tester/README.md

 # The Livepeer AI Job Tester

 ## Overview
-This application is responsible for executing AI Test Jobs against each Livepeer Orchestrator on the Livpeeer AI Network.
+The **Livepeer AI Job Tester** is a versatile tool for executing AI test jobs across all Livepeer Orchestrators on the Livepeer AI Network.
+Its purpose is to ensure each Orchestrator is tested only on the pipelines and models they support, allowing seamless testing and the production of network reliability metrics.

-### Key Features Supported
+## Key Features

+- **Targeted Testing**
-* Each Orchestrator is only tested for the Pipelines and Models they support
+  Each Orchestrator is only tested for the pipelines and models it supports, ensuring efficient and accurate testing.

-* Configuration-based support for multiple pipelines and models.
-  * Easily add new Pipeline and Model support over time.
+- **Configuration-Based Flexibility**
+  Easily manage support for multiple pipelines and models through a configuration-based system.
+New pipelines and models can be added over time without modifying the core code.

+- **Integration with Livepeer Leaderboard**
-* Integrates with the Livepeer Leaderboard Serverless API (TODO add link)
+  Integrates with the [Livepeer Leaderboard Serverless API](https://github.com/livepeer/leaderboard-serverless)) for enhanced reporting and Orchestrator performance tracking.

-* Decoupled from go-livepeer Gateway Node.
+- **Decoupled Architecture**
-  * Uses the HTTP Rest Endpoint to send jobs to the gateway node.
+  Operates independently of the `go-livepeer` Gateway Node, using HTTP REST endpoints to send AI jobs directly to a separately deployed Gateway node.

-* Docker Supported
+- **Docker Support**
+  Fully Dockerized for easy setup and deployment across various environments.

+- **Scheduled Job Execution**
-  * Enables `Crontab` scheduling of Test Jobs
+  Supports `Crontab` scheduling to automate the execution of test jobs at regular intervals.

 ### Figure 1 - AI Job Testing Architecture
 This repository covers the *"Livepeer AI Job Tester"* box in the AI Job Testing architecture.